10up/Engineering-Best-Practices/_includes/markdown/React.md

 ### PureComponents
 PureComponents allow for greater performance benefits with in the React Lifecycle.
 When using a [Pure Component](https://reactjs.org/docs/react-api.html#reactpurecomponent), the logic of the `shouldComponentUpdate` lifecycle method is altered to perform a shallow comparison of what changed in `props` and `state` since the last render.

 Considering PureComponents perform shallow comparisons of previous `state` and new `state`, a component should become "pure" when theres no need to re-render the entire component (or its children) every time data changes.
+You can also use PureComponents if you're building a stateless component, but still need lifecycle methods.
 Examples would include: TodoLists, Star Ratings, Event Calendars, Forms, Comments

 ## Routing